react-epfl/graasp-developers/source/index.html.md

 The `Dimension` class is in charge of just displaying the title `Triangle ...` for each triangle, the corresponding form and also the triangle tree.
 Within it `constructor`, we define the default triangle point coordinates `x` and `y` value as well.

 The `FormView` class contains a table with all input fields used to set each coordinates as well and also the buttons to rotate left or right or to shift our triangle to left or right based on student choice.
-It will pass it to our `Dimensions` Class to render the `Table`
+It will pass it to our `Dimensions` Class to render the `Table`.
+As we have multiple input that are all similar, we created our `TableDatas` Component that return a single `td` with the right inputs.

 We then handle the form input changes with the `handlePChange` function that we pass to our form Component.